Essential Skills for Every Data Validation Manager to Master

 Embedding Data Validation in Workflow Processes

-Data validation within workflows can invoke specific subsequent actions, like updating fields or executing business services, maintaining process continuity and data consistency, just like following a recipe step-by-step ensures a delicious final dish.
+Data validation within workflows can invoke specific subsequent actions, maintaining process continuity and consistency.

 Optimizing Performance with Siebel Data Validation Manager

-The Siebel Data Validation Manager functions much like a master chef in the realm of data validation.
-It reduces the need for custom scripts, much like a master chef simplifies complex recipes to make them more manageable.
-The Data Validation Manager can automatically:
+The Siebel Data Validation Manager functions as a master chef in data validation, reducing the need for custom scripts.
+It can automatically:

-• Search for the right rule set to execute based on active business objects and views
+• Search for the appropriate rule set based on active business objects and views

 • Validate data against predefined rules